measurement-kit/measurement-kit/doc/tutorial/unix.md

 To this end, you can either clone the git repository or go straight into the download page and grab the latest sources.

-You can either clone the sources using `git` or download a tarball from MeasurementKit's github releases page.

 ### Cloning the git repository

 To clone the repository using git, type: